MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 Alternatively, third-party globally routing technologies can be considered.
 These options can almost seamlessly be swapped in to replace or extend the use of Azure-native global routing services.
 Popular choices include routing technologies by CDN providers.

-This section will explores the key differences Azure routing services to define how each can can be leveraged to optimize different scenarios.
+This section explores the key differences Azure routing services to define how each can be used to optimize different scenarios.

 ### Design considerations

-- A routing service bound to a single region represents a single-point-of-failure and a significant risk with regards to regional outages.
+- A routing service bound to a single region represents a single-point-of-failure and a significant risk with regard to regional outages.

 - If the application workload encompasses client control, such as with mobile or desktop client applications, it's possible to provide service redundancy within client routing logic.
   - Multiple global routing technologies, such as Azure Front Door and Azure Traffic Manager, can be considered in parallel for redundancy, with clients configured to failover to an alternative technology when certain failure conditions are met.
-The introduction of multiple global routing services introduces significant complexities around edge caching and Web Application Firewall capabilities, as well as certificate management for SSL offload and application validation for ingress paths.
+The introduction of multiple global routing services introduces significant complexities around edge caching and Web Application Firewall capabilities, and certificate management for SSL offload and application validation for ingress paths.
   - Third-party technologies can also be considered, providing global routing resiliency to all levels of Azure platform failures.

 - Capability disparity between Azure Front Door and Traffic Manager means that if the two technologies are positioned alongside one another for redundancy, a different ingress path or design changes would be required to ensure a consistent and acceptable level of service is maintained.

 - Azure Front Door and Azure Traffic Manager are globally distributed services with built-in multi-region redundancy and availability.
   - Hypothetical failure scenarios of a scale large enough to threaten the global availability of these resilient routing services presents a broader risk to the application in terms of cascading and correlated failures.
-    - Failure scenarios of this scale are only feasibly caused by shared foundational services, such as Azure DNS or Azure AD which serve as global platform dependencies for almost all Azure services.
-If a redundant Azure technology is applied it's likely that the secondary service will also be experiencing unavailability or a degraded service.
+    - Failure scenarios of this scale are only feasibly caused by shared foundational services, such as Azure DNS or Azure AD, which serve as global platform dependencies for almost all Azure services.
+If a redundant Azure technology is applied, it's likely that the secondary service will also be experiencing unavailability or a degraded service.
     - Global routing service failure scenarios are highly likely to significantly impact many other services used for key application components through interservice dependencies.
-Even if a third-party technology is used, the application will likely be in an un-heathy state due to the broader impact of the underlying issue, meaning that routing to application endpoints on Azure will provide little value anyway.
+Even if a third-party technology is used, the application will likely be in an unheathy state due to the broader impact of the underlying issue, meaning that routing to application endpoints on Azure will provide little value anyway.

 - Global routing service redundancy provides mitigation for an extremely small number of hypothetical failure scenarios, where the impact of a global outage is constrained to the routing service itself.

   To provide broader redundancy to global outage scenarios, a multi-cloud active-active deployment approach can be considered.
-A multi-cloud active-active deployment approach introduces significant operational complexities which pose significant resiliency risks, likely far outweighing the hypothetical risks of a global outage.
+A multi-cloud active-active deployment approach introduces significant operational complexities, which pose significant resiliency risks, likely far outweighing the hypothetical risks of a global outage.

-- For scenarios where client control is not possible, a dependency must be taken on a single global routing service to provide a unified entry point for all active deployment regions.
+- For scenarios where client control isn't possible, a dependency must be taken on a single global routing service to provide a unified entry point for all active deployment regions.
-  - When used in isolation they represent a single-point-of-failure at a service level due to global dependencies, even though built-in multi-region redundancy and availability is provided.
+  - When used in isolation they represent a single-point-of-failure at a service level due to global dependencies, even though built-in multi-region redundancy and availability are provided.
   - The SLA provided by the selected global routing service represents the maximum attainable composite SLA, regardless of how many deployment regions are considered.

-- When client control is not possible, operational mitigations can be considered to define a process for migrating to a secondary global routing service in the event that a global outage disables the primary service.
+- When client control isn't possible, operational mitigations can be considered to define a process for migrating to a secondary global routing service if a global outage disables the primary service.
 Migrating from one global routing service to another is typically a lengthy process lasting several hours, particularly where DNS propagation is considered.

 - Some third-party global routing services provide a 100% SLA.
 However, the historic and attainable SLA provided by these services is typically lower than 100%.
   - While these services provide financial reparations for unavailability, it comes of little significance when the impact of unavailability is significant, such as with safety-critical scenarios where human life is ultimately at stake.
 Technology redundancy or sufficient operational mitigations should therefore still be considered even when the advertised legal SLA is 100%.